-The electronic voting protocols proposed so far are mainly divided in three different approaches:

-- Blind signatures: protocols based in blind signatures1 (Fujioka et al. 1992, Sako 1994, Cranor and Cytron 1997, Herschberg 1997, Okamoto 1997, Ohkubo et al. 1999 and DuRette 1999) have the advantages of simplicity, low computational costs and being ballot independent. - Mix-nets: protocols based in mix-nets (Chaum 1981, Park et al. 1993, Sako and Kilian 1995, Ogata et al. 1997 and Jackobsson 1998) require less voter's interactions, but need complex proofs of correctness. - Homomorphic encryption: protocols based in homomorphic encryption (Benaloh and Fischer 1985, Benaloh and Yung 1986, Benaloh 1987, Benaloh and Tuinstra 1994, Sako and Kilian 1994, Cramer et al. 1996, Cramer et al. 1997, Hirt and Sako 2000 and Baundron et al. 2001) have a very complex mathematical structure, therefore, high computational costs.
-This type of systems also imposes great ballot restrictions.
+The electronic voting protocols proposed so far are mainly divided in three different approaches: protocols based in blind signatures (Fujioka et al. 1992, Sako 1994, Cranor and Cytron 1997, Herschberg 1997, Okamoto 1997 and DuRette 1999), protocols based in mix-nets (Chaum 1981, Park et al. 1993, Sako and Kilian 1995, Ogata et al. 1997 and Jackobsson 1998), and protocols based in homomorphic encryption (Benaloh and Fischer 1985, Benaloh and Yung 1986, Benaloh 1987, Benaloh and Tuinstra 1994, Sako and Kilian 1994, Cramer et al. 1996, Cramer et al. 1997, Hirt and Sako 2000 and Baundron et al. 2001).

-Each approach has pros and cons.
-The more flexible and with computationally less demands are those based on blind signatures.
+Each approach has pros and cons, but the ones based in blind signatures are more flexible.
+The blind signature systems are open to all kind of ballot formats, and have less computational complexity than mixnets and homomorphic-based systems.
 Therefore, we chose this type of system for REVS.

 Fujioka et al. proposed in 1992 a blind signature protocol, know as FOO, which became the reference in blind signature voting protocols.
 Later, Cranor and Cytron (1997) with Sensus, and Herschberg (1997) with EVOX, proposed their voting protocols and systems based on FOO.
-However, in both protocols an Administrator server can introduce votes.
-In 1999, DuRette proposed the EVOX-MA protocol, an evolution of EVOX.
-The goal of EVOX-MA was to prevent the Administrator from adding votes.
-REVS is based in EVOX-MA system, but we modified the system in order to be fault tolerant, thus assuring availability.
-Furthermore, we modified the algorithm for authenticating users because the one used in EVOX-MA has personification problems.
+But both of them don't control the power of the Administrator.
+In 1999, DuRette proposed the EVOX Managed Administrator protocol, an evolution of EVOX reducing the power of the Administrator.
+REVS is based in DuRette's work, but we modified the system in order to be fault tolerant, thus assuring availability.
+Furthermore, we modified the algorithm for authenticating users because the one proposed by DuRette has personification problems.